Stichting-CROW/dashboarddeelmobiliteit-datakwaliteit/provider/BAQME.md

 - The feed is updated frequently 👍
 - We have to check if the data specification is followed perfectly
 - BAQME delivers The Hague and is in process of offering data from The Hague ⏳
-- BAQME does not offer 'vehicle type' in their data feed yet.
+- BAQME does not offer 'vehicle type' in their data feed yet

 The Dashboard Deelmobiliteit includes +12% more trips than BAQME reported for the periode of March 10th - March 20th 2021.
 This is not perfect, though the analysis was done for a small data set ([results data quality check](https://example.com)).
 We keep improving this.